bTayFla/PtTracker/README.md

 Coming soon

+<h1>Running PtTracker (Raspberry Pi)</h1>
+<h2>Python 2</h2>

+Change directory into the ProfitTrailer folder using the command cd /path/to/your/folder

+Start up a Python web server using the command python -m SimpleHTTPServer

+This will start a web server that hosts your entire directory, which will be made accessible through the following URL: http://localhost:8000/

+This approach is built in to any Python installation.

+Point your browser to: http://localhost:8000/PtTracker.html

+<h2>Python 3</h2>
+Do the same steps, but use the following command instead python3 -m http.server

+For extra security, you can block port 8084 in your firewall

 <h1>Running PtTracker using your own web server (Any OS)</h1>

 Configure your webserver to serve your ProfitTrailer folder as webroot directory locally.<br>